asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-URI-Media-Playback.md

----
+!!! note

-**Note:**  This is limiting, but for now, we don't have any use for a URI list in ARI outside of specifying a list of media resources.
+    This is limiting, but for now, we don't have any use for a URI list in ARI outside of specifying a list of media resources.
 If that assumption proves false later, that code should be re-visited.

----
+[//]: # (end-note)

 Test Plan
 =========